157 Meanings

 There's no connection

-In cheap shots from the tribe
+And cheap shots from the trite

-And we're off to Nemarca' porch again
+And we're off to Nemarca's porch again

-Another afternoon
+Another afternoon of the goat-head tunes

-We wander through her Momma's house
+We wander through her mama's house

-The milk from the window lights
+The milk from a window lights

-Family portrait, circa '95
+Family portrait circa '95

-This is that foreign land
+This is that foreign land with the sprayed-on tans

 And it all feels fine